robokevin/robokevin-jekyll-garden/README.md

 6. Deploy on Netlify.
 7. Setup custom domain on domain registrar.

+Modifications to theme:

+- Added github link to footer
+- Added a appearances variable for spacing between info
+- Added a contact page

 Next steps:

 1. Figure out how to not have to Bundle install everytime.
 2. How to make it run live reload automatically when I start the Docker container.
-3. Add Github and Discord to the footer.
-4. Make dark-mode the default theme.
+3. Make dark-mode the default theme.